UBC-MDS/ssg_kmeansr/CONDUCT.md

 ### License

-To the extent possible under law, the `ssg_kmeansr` team has waived all copyright and related or neighboring rights to `ssg_kmeansr` Code of Conduct.
+To the extent possible under law, the `ssgkmeansr` team has waived all copyright and related or neighboring rights to `ssgkmeansr` Code of Conduct.